catboost/catboost/CPP_STYLE_GUIDE.md

 void SetValue(int val);
 ```

 *Exception:* The names of functions, classes, and so on that mimic or extend functions of standard libraries (libc, stl, etc.) should follow the library's naming convention.
-Examples are yvector, fget, autoarray, sprintf, equivalents of the main function.
+Examples are TVector, fget, autoarray, sprintf, equivalents of the main function.
 These classes and functions are usually located in /util.

 #### Macros